shashankboosi/FakeNewsML/README.md

 ## Running / Installation

 If you are running the code for the first time.
-Run the following commands in your python console
+Run the following commands in your python console.
 1)

         -> import nltk